davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 > Unmarried men are unmarried

 which is vacuously true.
+You can tell that this sentence is true just based on its form, knowing nothing about what the words even mean.

 The truth of the second sentence, however, __does__ depend on the world.
 The existence of red roses, for example, makes the sentence true.
 But if there were another ice age and all of the red flowers died, that sentence would no longer be true.
+It's truth is not just a matter of swapping out a word for its definition.
 It's not just a matter of symbol manipulation.
+You need to know what these words mean in order to know that the sentence is true.

 Kant was claiming, then, that `5 + 7 = 12` is more like "There are red flowers" than it is like "Bachelors are unmarried".
 Something besides the meaning and